 I am confident that 100% of business owners would choose the Company C result.

 The difference between the $200,000 and the $520,000 in the above example is called the VALUE GAP and this is what you could leave on the table if you have no Exit Plan.

 The Value Gap example above is the basis of the methodology referred to as Value Acceleration™.
 Not just a methodology - a solution that delivers outcomes.

-So What Does A CEPA Do to Deliver Successfull Outcomes?
+So What Does An Acredited Exitology ™ Practitioner Do to Deliver Successfull Outcomes?

-The Exit Planning Institute (EPI) refer to a Certifed Exit Planning Advisor (CEPA) as the Value Advisor.
-The Value Advisor takes the business owner through the Value Acceleration Methodology.
+As an Exitology ™ practitioner as well as 35 years experience owning and exiting a number of small businesses I have an MBA, a Diploma of Accounting and am a Certifed Exit Planning Advisor (CEPA).
+An Exitologist ™ can also be referred to as a Value Advisor.
+The Value Advisor takes the business owner through the Value Acceleration Methodology™.
 They oversee the development and implementation of the business owners Master Plan and act as the ‘quarterback’ or project manager of the advisory team, bringing in fellow professional advisors throughout the process as required.

 Through this interactive, team-play process the Value Advisor helps the other advisors to become more engaged and resolve issues.
 The Value Advisor not only becomes a critical advisor for the business owner, but also a major referral source for other various professional advisors as they identify many different service opportunities throughout the process to address the business owner’s needs.